Belly button infections

-Cysts are hard or soft, liquid or pus-filled growths.
-Urachal cysts can cause discharge from the belly button.
+Newborns and older kids can develop urachal cysts.
 The urachus is the tube that connects the fetal bladder to the umbilical cord.
-Although the urachus usually closes up before a baby is born, sometimes it fails to close up completely.
+Although the urachus usually closes before a baby is born, sometimes it fails to seal completely.
 In this case, a cyst may form on it later in life.
-Other symptoms may arise such as abdominal pain, fever, and pain when urinating.
+Other symptoms may occur, such as abdominal pain, a fever, and pain when urinating.

 Other types of cysts — sebaceous (from sebaceous glands), epidermoid (from surface skin cells), and pilar (from hair follicle) — can also result in belly button discharge.
 If you think you may have a cyst, never try to burst it on your own.
 Instead, seek advice from a health care provider.

 One of the most common causes of belly button odor is poor hygiene.
 The belly button can trap sweat, dead skin, and dirt.
 Many people forget to wash their belly buttons regularly, so germs tend to develop there.
 To keep a clean and healthy belly button, maintaining your overall hygiene is important.